Maria Mena

-Maria Viktoria Mena (born 19 February 1986) is a Norwegian pop singer, best known for her singles such as "You're the Only One", "Just Hold Me", "All This Time" which charted in multiple countries.
+Maria Viktoria Mena (born 19 February 1986) is a Norwegian pop singer, best known for her singles such as "You're the Only One", "Just Hold Me", and "All This Time" which charted in multiple countries.

 Early life

 Maria Viktoria Mena was born to a Norwegian mother and Charles Mena, a Nicaraguan-American drummer of Afro-Nicaraguan descent.
 There was a common misconception that her mother is a playwright, but Mena debunked this in an interview.
 Both Maria and her brother, Tony, are named after characters from Leonard Bernstein's West Side Story.

 Her father was born in Bluefields, Nicaragua where he lived until he was 10, at which point he and his mother, Mena's paternal grandmother, moved to New York.
 After moving to Norway in 1986, he played in several bands in Oslo, which influenced Mena to write and record her own music.
 When Mena was nine years old, her parents divorced.
 As a teenager, she began to battle depression and various eating disorders such as anorexia nervosa and bulimia nervosa, as spoken of in her lyrics, interviews, concerts, and social media.
 Mena has spoken of battling depression and PTSD as an adult, and seeking help.

 Mena cared for her younger brother Tony for many years.

 When Mena was 13 years old, she moved to live with her father.
 She sang and wrote lyrics as a form of self-soothing.
 "My Lullaby", a song from Mena's diary, expresses her pain from her parents' divorce.
 Mena's father contacted acquaintances in the music industry to record a demo.
 Presenting his daughter's demo to several record companies, Sony Music signed Mena to their label aged 16.